 Recruitment is how companies seek out qualified individuals for internal positions.
 A substantial part of recruitment is to interview candidates.
-One of the competencies of an HR administrator is ensuring that the recruitment process is fair.
+One of the competencies of an HR administrator is to ensure that the recruitment process is fair.

-HR administrators do some recruitment work, including preparing recruitment documents, organizing recruitment timetables, drafting and placing adverts, logging application forms, administering recruitment campaigns through the E-Recruit system, sitting on interview panels, and administering tests and ensuring that the HR service undertakes all necessary employment checks, including the right to work, qualification, and medical assessments and references.
+HR administrators perform recruitment work, including preparing recruitment documents, organizing recruitment timetables, drafting and placing adverts, and logging application.
+Their duties also include administering recruitment campaigns through the E-recruit systems, sitting on interview panels, and administering tests.

 9. Technical Skills

-HR administrators often work closely with computers and various software to handle employee documentation and general administrative tasks.
-These professionals often learn computer skills through their experience and education.
-Whether updating databases or writing reports, computer literacy can be an excellent skill for HR administrators.
+HR administrators handle employee documentation and general administrative tasks through software.
+Whether updating databases or writing reports, computer literacy is also mandatory for HR administrators.

 10. Documentation Skills

 HR administrator responsibilities include processing employee data, updating company policies, and assisting in hiring.
-To be successful, you should have diligent documentation skills and be familiar with HR-related queries.
-HR administrators handle the majority of employee documentation, including contracts, recruitment paperwork, and starter packs.
-In addition, they take the daily record-updating and documentation of the human resources department.
+Hence the role demands diligent documentation skills and familiarity with HR records.
+HR administrators handle employee documentation, including contracts, recruitment paperwork, and starter packs.
+In addition, they manage daily record-updating and documentation of the human resources department.

 Some of the documentation skills are:

-- Updating databases internally with new recruits' information.
+- Updating internal databases with new recruits’ information

-- Creating and distributing FAQ and guidelines documents about the policies.
+- Creating and distributing FAQs and guidelines documents about the policies

-Most human resources professionals want an employee to have prior experience as an HR administrator, be literate with computer and HR software, such as HRIS, have excellent communication skills, and have an HR-related degree.
-If these skills resonate with you, you are on the right career path to being an HR administrator.
+Recruiters expect an employee with prior experience in an HR field, proficiency in digital tools and HR software, such as HRIS, and at least a bachelor’s degree in HR.
+If these skills resonate with you, you are on the right career path to becoming an HR administrator.